Youstart-Labs/SummerTraining2018/00_WEB_BASICS/2_JS_BASICS/README.md

 ### Twtr

 This task will only change edit user profile and add new tweets to your page.
-Aim of task is to make a user interface in which you can edit user information.
+Aim of task is to make a user interface through which you can edit user information.
 We will try to make only few things editable `cover picture`, `user bio`, `user name`, `user picture`.
+Also we will make user tweet through given input text box.

 #### Steps to follow :